 IJRC provides three principal services to victims and advocates seeking to better understand, or more effectively engage with, human rights protections.
 These are our:

-- online resources providing timely information and analysis on developments in international law and human rights conditions, explaining human rights law and the bodies that enforce it, guiding visitors to the most useful research tools, and advising victims and advocates through our unique publications and educational videos;
+- Online Resource Hub of information on human rights law and the courts and monitoring bodies that enforce it, news articles and headlines on current developments in international law and human rights conditions, the most useful research tools, and unique publications and educational videos;

 - tailored trainings on the substance, availability and utility of human rights law and mechanisms; and,

-- advocacy support, through the provision of research and analysis of international human rights law, assistance in developing advocacy and litigation strategies, and other support, including amicus curiae or third-party intervenor briefs.
+- litigation and advocacy support, through the provision of research and analysis of international human rights law, assistance in developing advocacy and litigation strategies, and other support, including amicus curiae or third-party intervenor briefs.

 Every day around the world, individuals and communities are denied enjoyment of fundamental rights and privileges, such as when they are imprisoned without cause, denied participation in processes impacting their health or land, subjected to unhealthy working conditions, discriminated against, or punished for expressing their opinions.
 When governments perpetrate or fail to respond to these wrongs, the protections of the international human rights framework are often the last, best hope for victims and the local advocates who defend them.